European Union Funding 2014-2020

 Examples of Stoke and Staffordshire projects supported by the ESIF funds can be found in the case studies section.

-However there still will be other bidding opportunities throughout the rest of 2017 and into 2018.
 To find out more on calls currently open and how to apply, access the government’s ESIF webpages via this link https://www.gov.uk/european-structural-investment-funds .
+Then use the location box to click on Stoke-on-Trent and Staffordshire

 The ESIF programme in Stoke on Trent & Staffordshire is directed and managed by the LEP’s ESIF Committee.
-Terms of Reference, agendas and minutes of the ESIF Committee can be viewed via this link (insert links to documents)
+Terms of Reference, agendas and minutes of the ESIF Committee can be viewed via this link ESIF committee